 You're still relatively new to the story-writing process, but have established a setting, characters, and a general direction you want your plotline to go in.
 The initial inspiration and enthusiasm has tapered off and it's begun to dawn on you how daunting writing a book can be.
 This is the most likely spot where writers stop writing and give up.
-My advice: DON'T!
+DON'T!
 Stick with it.
 Go back to the drawing board if you need new ideas, ask yourself those "what if" questions, and don't be afraid to completely scrap a chapter if you feel you need to.

 3) You're near the middle to end of your story (or you're writing your manuscript for the umpteenth time) and you're sick of it.

-This is where I am currently, and let me tell you, it sucks.
 After writing and re-writing your story multiple times you start to hate your own work.
 You get bored.
 You can no longer tell what needs to change or what needs editing further.
 You really REALLY want to chuck it at the wall and be done with it forever.
 Sound familiar?
 If it does, then the best thing you can do for yourself and your manuscript is to take a break.
 Whether that break is two weeks or two months doesn't matter.
 Eventually you'll start to feel the urge to write come back again, and when it does, you'll pick your manuscript back up where you left off with clearer eyes.
 In the meantime, catch up on the other things in your life that you may have neglected while you were busy writing.

 6. Is There Such A Thing As Creating Too Much?